Skip navigation

 Bacteria Culture Test

 Bacteria are one-celled organisms.
 There are many different kinds of bacteria.
 They live just about everywhere in your body and on your skin.
-Some types of bacteria are harmless or even helpful.
-Others can cause infections and disease.
+Some types of bacteria are harmless or even helpful, while other bacteria can cause infections and disease.

-To find out what type of bacteria you may have, a health care professional will need to examine a large number of bacteria cells.
-So, your sample will be sent to a lab where the bacteria cells will be grown until there are enough for the test.
-Test results are often ready within a few days.
+Knowing what type of bacteria is causing your infection helps determine the best treatment.
+Your health care provider will need to examine many bacteria cells to find out the type of bacteria.
+Your sample will be sent to a lab where the bacteria cells will be put in a dish with a special substance that allows bacteria to grow.
+It normally takes one to two days to grow enough bacteria for the test.
+So your test results are often ready within a few days.
 But some types of bacteria grow slowly, so sometimes your results may take several days or longer.

 What is it used for?